Made from pasteurized sheep's milk

 Alternative spellings: Petit Basque

 P'tit Basque is a 100% pure sheep's milk cheese produced in France's Basque region in the Pyrenees Mountains, the region that spans the border between France and Spain.
-Traditionally, it was handmade by shepherds from left over curds set aside from milking their ewes.
-And even today P'tit Basque is made using the same methods applied by the local shepherds.
+Traditionally, it was handmade by shepherds from leftover curds set aside from milking their ewes.
+And even today, P'tit Basque is made using the same method used by the local shepherds.

-The semi-hard cheese is aged for a minimum of 70 days, during which it develops a basket-weave pattern similar to Spain's famous Manchego cheese but with milder and delicate favour.
-It has a distinctive aroma of sheep's milk, and a smooth, sweet flavour with a nutty finish.
+The semi-hard cheese is aged for a minimum of 70 days, during which it develops a basket-weave pattern similar to Spain's famous Manchego cheese but with milder and more delicate favour.
+It has a distinctive aroma of sheep's milk and a smooth, sweet flavour with a nutty finish.

-P'tit Basque can be enjoyed as a snack with fruits, with grilled vegetables, fruits, berries and cured meats, and even in salads.
+P'tit Basque can be enjoyed as a snack with fruits, grilled vegetables, berries and cured meats, and even salads.